List of Sukhoi Superjet 100 orders and deliveries

 This article lists firm orders and deliveries for the Superjet 100, currently in production by the United Aircraft Corporation division Irkut (until November 2018 by the Sukhoi Company).

 It is impossible to confirm the accuracy of the Superjet order backlog as the manufacturer does not provide up to date order information, and there have been no updates on many longstanding orders.

+As of April 2023, there were reportedly around 160 Superjet 100 aircraft in service, up from 146 aircraft delivered with 116 operating in 2016.